-Application to Person (A2P)
+There are multiple ways that text messages can be exchanged through the messaging ecosystem.

+Text messages can be exchanged among consumers’ mobile devices that are identified by 10-digit telephone numbers and routed through servers on mobile wireless networks using storage and retrieval functionality (“store and forward”).
+Non-Consumer messages can be originated by non-consumer message senders identified by a number of sources including 10-digit telephone numbers (“10DLC”), toll-free telephone numbers, or short codes, and delivered to a consumer’s mobile device that is identified by a 10DLC.
+Depending upon the identifier of the message senders (e.g., 10DLC, toll-free), each of these means of exchanging text messages is considered a distinct platform with differing purposes, use-cases, and applicable policies.
+Further detail is provided below.

+Non-Consumer to Consumer (“Non-Consumer”)

-Application to Person (A2P) messaging commonly refers to messages initiated by a business or organizational entity.
-A2P messaging commonly involves the business or organization obtaining services from a messaging service provider, which transmits messages to a downstream messaging service provider for termination.
+Non-Consumer messaging commonly refers to messages initiated by a business or organizational entity.
+These message senders may also use agents, representatives, or other individuals acting on behalf of the business, organization, or other entity.
+Non-Consumer messaging commonly involves the business or organization obtaining services from a messaging service provider, which transmits messages to a downstream messaging service provider for termination.
 There are often one or more additional messaging service providers involved in the delivery of the message.
-The majority of A2P messages are mobile terminated, although there is a significant amount of A2P traffic that does not involve mobile users.
-The reference to an “application” is misleading as A2P text messages may be sent through automated or manual means, and both A2P and P2P message senders typically utilize a texting application.
-A2P message senders are subject to Service Provider registration requirements that do not apply to P2P message senders.
+The majority of Non-Consumer messages are mobile terminated, although there is a significant amount of Non-Consumer traffic that does not involve mobile users.
+Both Consumer and Non-Consumer text messages may be sent through automated or manual means and typically use a texting application.
+Non-Consumer message senders are typically subject to Service Provider registration requirements that do not apply to Consumer message senders.

-Person to Person (P2P)
+Consumer to Consumer (“Consumer”)

-Person to Person (P2P) messaging commonly refers to messages that are not initiated by a business or organizational entity..
-P2P messages may be initiated through manual or automated means (as in the example of automated text responses) but are most often sent manually.
+Consumer to Consumer messaging commonly refers to messages that are not initiated by a business or organizational entity..
+These messages may be initiated through manual or automated means (as in the example of automated text responses) but are most often sent manually.

-Segmentation of A2P and P2P traffic
+Segmentation of Non-Consumer and Consumer traffic

-SPs may segment A2P and P2P message traffic.
-Some have separate, independent delivery platforms for A2P and P2P traffic.
-Others use the same platform for both but may label individual messages by type.
+SPs may segment Non-Consumer and Consumer message traffic.
+Some have separate, independent delivery platforms for Non-Consumer and Consumer traffic.
+Others use the same platform for but may label individual messages by type.

-This segmentation effectively creates A2P and P2P “channels”, where SPs can apply different delivery policies to each channel.
+This segmentation effectively creates Non-Consumer and Consumer “channels”, where SPs can apply different delivery policies to each channel.

 Mobile Termination